WHAT VOICEMEETER CAN DO FOR

 VOICEMEETER makes it possible!

-Manage and mix hardware and your conferencing software audio to your headset.
+Manage and mix hardware and your conferencing software audio on your headset.

 Mix your voice and any computer sound to speakers and headset.